w779431h/edinboro-gitlab-assignment/README.md

 * Course staff will be added to the group as owners.
 This lets course staff clone the students' repo for marking and distributing starter code.
 For marking, be sure to mark the correct revision (ie do not mark revisions made after the assignment deadline).
-Git's `rev-parse` and `rev-list` commands can help with checking out the correct revision.
 * A student's repo can be used for the entire term.
 Course staff can subdivide the repo by assignment.
 For example, the repo can have folders called `A1/`, `A2/`, `A3/`, etc).
-* When students are added to their repo as developers at the start of term, they will get an email informing them of that.
+* Students will get an invitation email when they're added to their repo as a developer at the start of term.
+Students who have never used git.uwaterloo.ca before must click the link in the email.
 * If students enroll late in the course, you can create repos for them using `create-repos.py`.
-  Alternatively, you can create repos using the Gitlab web interface.
+  Alternatively, you can create repos manually using git.uwaterloo.ca web interface.

+## Caveats

+* You should not trust commit dates.
+They can be faked intentionally (ex. the student tries to pass off late work as being on time) or unintentionally (ex. the clock on the student's computer is wrong).
+However, the times associated with push events can be trusted because those times come from the Gitlab server when the student pushes.
+The scripts use push times, not commit times.
+* Students **must** push their work to the master branch before the assignment due date.
+If students commit on time, but forgets to push until after the due date, their work is considered late.

 ## Script Documentation